 - Canola Oil

-- Pour 1 inch canola oil into deep frying pan or cast iron skillet and heat to 350 degrees.
-(You’ll know the oil is ready when you drop a few flecks of flour in the pan and it sizzles!)
+- Pour canola oil into a deep frying pan or cast iron skillet (about 1 inch thick of oil) and heat to 350 degrees – You’ll know the oil is ready when you drop a few flecks of flour in the pan and it sizzles!

-- Combine flour, 1 tsp. nutmeg, 1 tsp. cloves, and pinch of salt in shallow bowl (that has a lid) or ziploc/brown paper bag.
+- Combine the flour, nutmeg, cloves, and salt in a shallow bowl (that has a lid) or a ziploc/brown paper bag – whatever you have on hand!

-- Drop chicken breasts into flour, cover & shake! *Do not remove excess flour – You want these coated!
+- Drop the chicken breasts into flour, cover & shake! – You want these coated very well.

-- Place chicken breasts into hot oil – Not too close together! – And fry each side 10-15 minutes.
+- Place chicken breasts into hot oil further enough apart that they aren’t touching and fry on each side for approximately 10-15 minutes.
+A deep, bronze-y hue will show.

 Let me know if you tried this recipe – I’d love to know how yours turned out!